 - Biscuits.
 Flaky biscuits and a beef roast.
 That really is a match made in culinary heaven.

-- Warmed Green Bean Salad.
+- Warmed Green Beans.
 An ideal pairing, especially on chilled autumn or winter nights would be string beans sautéed in extra virgin olive oil with cherry tomatoes, sweet onion, and plenty of garlic.
 Red and black pepper, and a dusting of parmesan, make this a wonderfully flavorful, yet blissfully simple, side dish.

 - Sweet Potato Soup.
 A hardy sweet potato soup, prepared with an earthy and warming mix of onions, carrots, and, of course, sweet potatoes, carried on a chicken and parmesan broth, with plenty of herbs and garlic.
 The end result is a warming, flavorful soup that’s perfect for wintry meals, such as today’s top round roast.